 *Check out the book Brain Maker: the power of gut microbes to heal and protect your brain-for life, by David Perlmutter for more information on this topic.

 The world is full of amazing herbs, spices, and other delicious plant foods that offer brain-boosting benefits.
 Curcumin protects the brain from oxidative stress, is anti-inflammatory, improves memory and protects against neurodegeneration.
 You can supplement or simply begin cooking more with turmeric (though it only contains about 3% curcumin by weight).
 Rosemary contains carnosic acid which is protective against neurodegeneration and it may enhance memory and concentration.
 Dark chocolate or raw cacao powder offers antioxidant and anti-inflammatory properties and improves blood flow to the brain.
 Plus – yum!
 Finally, Green Tea is considered neuroprotective and helps produce a state of relaxed concentration.

-Beyond nutrition, there are, of course, many additional lifestyle habits that promote optimal brain health – engaging in regular joyful movement, quality sleep, stress management practices, reducing toxins in our lives, and so on.
+Beyond nutrition, there are, of course, many additional lifestyle habits that promote optimal brain health and eliminate brain fog – engaging in regular joyful movement, quality sleep, stress management practices, reducing toxins in our lives, and so on.
 Furthermore, while I mentioned supplementing with fish oils earlier, there are other supplements that can support our brain health; see this post for ideas.
 Lastly, blood sugar regulation was yet another critical aspect of me restoring my brain function following the birth of my third child.
-Next Tuesday, I will share strategies to balance your blood sugar and eliminate sugar cravings – a point of tremendous frustration for many women I know.

 To better brain health,